 Notes on the Geography of Israel: Israel and the West Bank, 2019

-(Elsewhere on this site, under West Bank instead of Israel, there are a lot of pictures of the West Bank from the 1990s.)
+We start in Tel Aviv, go up to Jerusalem, then down to Bethlehem, Battir, and Hebron.
+That's the itinerary.
+Elsewhere on this site, under West Bank instead of Israel, there are a lot of pictures of the West Bank from the 1990s.

 It's about 2,000 miles to Gibraltar, so the waves have plenty of room to grow.
-They finally break here at the hill of old Jaffa, Jonah's home--and the spot where Perseus saved Andromeda.
+They finally break here at the hill of old Jaffa, which was Jonah's home and the spot where Perseus saved Andromeda.
 In other words, there's been a town here for a long time, while everything in the distance is the sprawl of upstart Tel Aviv, "spring hill."
 No point in looking for a hill there.
-The name is poetic.